 University of Toronto

 How do parents speak differently to boys compared to girls?
-And do gender differences in children’s speech reflect the differences in speech from parents?
-I am investigating these gender differences in Professor Yang Xu’s lab using the CHILDES corpus and word embeddings like Word2Vec, GloVe, and fastText to measure gender associations prevelant in broader society.
+Do gender differences in children’s speech reflect the differences in speech from parents?
+I investigated these gender differences in Professor Yang Xu’s lab using the CHILDES corpus and word embeddings like Word2Vec, GloVe, and fastText to measure gender associations prevelant in broader society.

 When inferring causal relationships, we must balance exploring hypothesis space by trying completely new hypotheses with exploiting the effectiveness of our current hypothesis at explaining the data by making minor revisions.
-I am working in Professor Daphna Buchsbaum’s lab on modelling the process of hypothesis revision in causal inference using particle filters and Markov Chain Monte Carlo over a structured space of rules.
-We are also gathering experimental data from both children and adults to investigate how the tendency to explore or exploit in causal inference changes over development.
+I worked in Professor Daphna Buchsbaum’s lab on modelling the process of hypothesis revision in causal inference using particle filters and Markov Chain Monte Carlo over a structured space of rules.